Physical activity

 If you are an older person or have a diagnosed health condition it may be important for you to take advice from your doctor before starting a new exercise regime.

-• consider taking part in local specialist exercise groups, for people with Cardiac conditions, Cancer, MS, Parkinson’s Disease, Respiratory conditions and to prevent falls.
+• local exercise groups and advice for people with heart conditions, cancer, MS, Parkinson’s disease, conditions that affect your breathing and to prevent falls

-The Change4Life website has information for adults, children and families, it’s Get going section can help you make positive decisions to keep moving every day.
+The Healthier Families website has information for adults, children and families, it’s Activities pages can help you make positive decisions to keep moving every day.

 It also has a great range of healthy eating tips to give you the energy to get the most from your exercise.